Adoration of the Magi (Rubens, Cambridge)

-The Adoration of the Magi is a painting of 1633–34 by the Flemish Baroque artist Peter Paul Rubens, made as an altarpiece for a convent in Louvain.
-It is now in King's College Chapel, Cambridge, in England.
-It measures 4.2 × 3.2 m.
+The Adoration of the Magi is an altarpiece dating to 1633–34 by the Flemish Baroque artist Peter Paul Rubens, originally created for a convent in Louvain.
+It is currently housed in King's College Chapel, Cambridge, England.
+According to the Corpus Rubenianum Ludwig Burchard, the work was executed in oil on panel and measures 3.28 m x 2.49 m (10 ft 9 in x 8 ft 2 in).

 History

-It was painted in 1633–34 as an altarpiece for the chapel at the Convent of the White Nuns in Louvain, at that time in the Spanish Netherlands and now in Belgium.
-A preparatory oil sketch for this painting is in the Wallace Collection, London.
+The Adoration of the Magi was painted in 1632–33 as an altarpiece for the chapel at the Convent of the White Nuns in Louvain, then the Spanish Netherlands and now Belgium.
+A preparatory oil sketch for this painting can be found in the Wallace Collection, London.
 It was engraved by Hans Witdoeck in 1638.

 The painting was sold after the 1780 suppression of convents, and came into the collection of William Petty, 1st Marquess of Lansdowne in England in 1788.
-After his death it was sold in 1806 to Robert Grosvenor, 2nd Earl Grosvenor (later Marquess of Westminster) and descended through the Grosvenor family.
+After his death it was sold in 1806 to Robert Grosvenor, 2nd Earl Grosvenor (later Marquess of Westminster) and bequeathed through the Grosvenor family.